 - Attracts and traps male grain moths, flour moths, meal moths and seed moths

-- Easy to use natural pest control - simply place lure in bottom of pantry moth trap
+- Easy to use pest control - simply place lure in bottom of pantry moth trap

 What's in the Box:

 - 6 traps (Two pantry moth traps per box)